coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

 </script>
 {% endhighlight %}

-##Implementation
-Now that your processor is correctly configured, the next step is activating it on your items.
-Add a “Limited Access” field to the sitecore items you wish to duplicate with the "Strip" keyword as its value.
-Also, if you want a preview text for your item, create a preview field with the text.
-Finally, enter the IDs of both these fields with the ID of a field you'd like to hide to your processor's configuration in your .config file.
+Now that your processor is correctly configured, the next step is activating it on your items with the following steps:

+- Add a “Limited Access” field to the Sitecore items you wish to duplicate with the "Strip" keyword as its value.
+- Create a preview field with the text.
+(Optional)
+- Enter the IDs of both these fields with the ID of a field you'd like to hide to your processor's configuration in your .config file.

 Now rebuild your indexes and you're good to go!